Why is forestry so tax efficient for UK residents?

 When does the two year qualifying period for receiving 100% relief from IHT begin?

-The two year qualifying period for BPR commences when the trade starts, i.e. from the purchase of a property or acquisition of shares in a fund.
+The two year qualifying period for BPR commences when the trade starts, i.e. from the purchase of a property or acquisition of units in a forestry fund.

 What are the main markets for timber?